 - a two-page statement of your proposed area of research (including your preferred supervisor in the Faculty of Native Studies, other potential committee members and any financial support you have or plan to apply for).

 - an example of academic work appropriate to the application.

 - an up to date curriculum vitae with the Letter of Reference to Support Application for Graduate Admission.

 - where applicable, a TOEFL score of at least 580 (237 computer-based).

-Applications are due by February 1st if you intend to apply for University of Alberta funding.
+Applications are due by the second Monday in January if you intend to apply for University of Alberta funding.
 Applications will be accepted until the program is full.

 PLEASE NOTE: Official documents (transcripts, degree certificates, etc.) may be required upon receiving the conditional offer of admission letter.
 Documents must be sent directly from the post-secondary institution to the Faculty of Graduate Studies and Research office.

 Please read the Requirements for Acceptance of Uploaded Transcripts.